 Grants & Programs

-Each spring, non-profits, medical centers and cancer organizations are invited to complete a grant application.
+Each spring, non-profits, medical centers, and cancer organizations are invited to complete a grant application.
 The process includes clear guidelines on criteria that must be met and information that must be provided to LCF before funds are granted.
 The application protocol assures that funding supports the LCF mission and vision.

-Please submit grants in hard copy format to: 1504 College Way, Lexington, KY 40502.
+Grant applications can be submitted by email (preferred to email@example.com) or in hard copy format to: 1504 College Way, Lexington, KY 40502.